For Generated Text, Is NLI-Neutral Text the Best Text?: Introduction

 In this vein, \citet{holtzman-etal-2018-learning} used an NLI approach, alongside other approaches, to try to get RNNs to generate more coherent text.
 Specifically, they focused on selecting sentences that maximize the probability of being neutral to what preceded them, but did not conduct a thorough evaluation of whether this was the best strategy.
-While they showed that their models helped generations overall, the NLI part showed mixed results and, on its own, did not help much.
+While they showed that their models helped generations overall, the NLI part showed mixed results and, on its own, did not help much. \citet{stasaski-hearst-2022-semantic} show that using an NLI task (and particularly using contradictions) can be taken as a measure of semantic diversity. \citet{song2020generating} use an NLI task to increase the consistency of the persona in generative models. \citet{nye2021improving} use this insight to develop a system that combines LLM generation with a symbolic reasoning model, essentially using the LLM as a fast generation system and then using the symbolic reasoner to refine the output.

-Should they instead have maximized entailments?
-There is intuitive appeal to that idea, since it would guarantee that the text is coherent.
-But, since entailments are logically implied by what precedes them, maximizing entailment might lead to increased redundancy.
-(See \citealt{merrill2022entailment} for proof of how text generated by a perfectly informative agent can be used to learn semantic relationships between sentences.).
-In this work, we evaluate several strategies, not just the neutral one.
-Moreover, the state of natural language generation has dramatically improved since the RNNs in \citet{holtzman-etal-2018-learning}, and so the ways in which models fail differ from the state-of-the-art in 2018.

-To that end, we investigate how NLI can inform text generation, by first systematically investigating whether an NLI task can predict the kinds of errors made by GPT-3 in the publicly-available-for-research \scarecrow{} dataset \citep{dou2022gpt}.
+We investigate how NLI task judgments relate to text generation errors by systematically investigating whether an NLI task can predict the kinds of errors made by GPT-3 in the publicly-available-for-research \scarecrow{} dataset \citep{dou2022gpt}.
 Since generated text has different failure modes depending on the parameters (i.e. for the nucleus sampling parameter $p$, text generated with high values is more likely to be incoherent/off-prompt, text generated with lower values is more likely to be redundant), we pay particular attention to how the NLI task interacts with the nucleus sampling parameter.
 We use the results of this analysis to motivate a number of possible ways in which the NLI task can be used to improve generated outputs.
 Comparing across conditions, we generate new text using GPT-J \citep{gpt-j} and evaluate it on a subset of the \scarecrow{} criteria.
-We show that using an NLI filter can improve GPT-J generations.
+As proof of concept, we show that using an NLI filter can improve GPT-J generations.